2025 BC Parks Camping Reservations Guide

 • If you want to secure a campsite for a specific time period, you must be prepared to try as soon as the reservation system launches or the dates become available

-• I’d highly recommend getting familiar with the reservation system and creating an account prior to the launch date
+• I’d highly recommend getting familiar with reservation systems and creating an account prior to the launch date

 • Keep a few different options in mind for dates and locations.
 The more flexible you are, the better!